dillaapp/semantic2/README.md

 - Then download the English model: Type this command "python -m spacy download en_core_web_md" in your terminal

 # How to use the program
-After you coloned the project and installed all the packages in the requirements.txt into your vertual environment
+After you cloned the project and installed all the packages in the requirements.txt into your vertual environment
 - Open cmd and cd the the coloned project directory
 - once you are there input this "workon 'Your Vertual environment name'" then enter
 - Then run "semantic2.py"